faculty and administration

 Ms. MacLeod received a B.A. in economics from Haverford College, and a J.D. from the University of Minnesota Law School, where she served as Managing Editor of the Minnesota Law Review.
 She will teach Advanced Legal Writing in the fall.

 Maffei, Thomas F.

-Mr. Maffei teaches a course on Professional Responsibility at Boston College Law School.
-He is a former President of the Massachusetts Bar Association and a past member of the Massachusetts Board of Bar Overseers.
-The Supreme Judicial Court recently appointed Mr. Maffei to the Massachusetts IOLTA Committee.
-Mr. Maffei has also chaired the Civil Litigation Section of the Massachusetts Bar Association and has been a member of the Chief Justice’s Commission on the Future of the Courts and of the Civil Trial Court Advisory Committee.
-Mr. Maffei is also a Life Fellow of the Massachusetts Bar Foundation and a former trustee of Massachusetts Continuing Legal Education, Inc. Mr. Maffei also served as a member of the American Bar Association & House of Delegates.
+Mr. Maffei is a former President of the Massachusetts Bar Association and a past member of the Massachusetts Board of Bar Overseers.
+He is a former member of the Chief Justice’s Commission on the Future of the Courts and of the Civil Trial Court Advisory Committee.
+He is a Life Fellow of the Massachusetts Bar Foundation and a trustee of Massachusetts Continuing Legal Education, Inc., and has also served as a member of the American Bar Association House of Delegates.